-Vedic Literature and Other Ancillary Text Tradition
+Lesson-2 Vedic Literature and Other Ancillary Text Tradition

-The chapter shows us the expansion of Vedas with vast variety in their subject matter including almost all the topic related to this universe.
-The uniqueness in their literary style and their importance are felt by reading the chapter.
-This introduces us to the greatness of Vedas both with respect to their significance and their form.
+❖ The lesson shows us the expansion of Vedas with the vast variety in their subject matter including almost all the topic related to this universe.
+The uniqueness in their literary style and their importance are felt by reading the lesson.
+This introduces us to the greatness of the Vedas both with respect to their significance and their form.